What is the Plug Valve?

-Both ball and plug valves use in various channeling applications.
+Both ball and plug valves are used in various channeling applications.
 Plug valves give bubble-tight shutoff in liquid services.
 This would be in air, gas, fume, and hydrocarbon, and that’s the starting.
 Plug valves are well-known for managing slurries, mud, and sewage applications.

 Yet, they have a more extensive surface area and permit the unrestricted flow of the medium.
 Fortified plug valves furnish tight seals while managing destructive or brutal mediums.
 They have simple working construction and are unreceptive to erosion characteristics.
 This makes them the most solid shutoff choice in basic applications.

-Here is the video for working of plug valve;
+Here is the video for working the plug valve;

-Ball valves use in various industries.
-Their flexibility with them a good decision for turbine slips and gas feed lines.
+Ball valves are used in various industries.
+Their flexibility makes a good decision for turbine slips and gas feed lines.
 It also for

 - blower slides